TSLynx/Zenith/README.md

 <h2 id="example">Example Code</h2>
 The code below shows an example how the script would work.
+You can find the code as a file [here (example.py)](https://github.com/TSLynx/ez-get-rekt/blob/main/example.py).

 ```py
 # necessary imports